-- Chocolate rabbits are seasonable and easy to find at Easter!
+- Chocolate rabbits: These have the advantage of being very easy to find at Easter!
 Who doesn't love some Easter candy?
 Chocolate rabbits are a great gift for children, and in particular those who either don't get to have a lot of sweets or who have been abstaining for Lent.
 Better yet, they don't take up any space at all once eaten!

-In general, Rabbits don't make good pets for young children.
-Younger children have a hard time learning how to handle smaller animals, and may be kicked in the process of learning to handle holding a rabbit.
+In general, rabbits don't make good pets for young children.
+Younger children have a hard time learning how to handle smaller animals, and they may get kicked in the process of learning to handle holding a rabbit.
 Furthermore, bunnies don't always want to be held, and young children can be particularly hands-on and "grabby."

-While rabbits can make great pets for older children, teenagers and adults, children under the age of 9 or 10 may not be ready for the responsibilities of taking care of a rabbit and could accidentally hurt the animal.
+While rabbits can make great pets for older children, teenagers, and adults, children under the age of nine or 10 may not be ready for the responsibilities of taking care of a rabbit and could accidentally hurt the animal.
 If you absolutely must consider getting a live rabbit for your child this Easter, please do so with older children instead of the younger ones!

 In the wild, rabbits have a complex social structure.
 They've carried this into their domesticated breeds as well, and bunnies will always do best if they're kept in pairs with one another.
 Impulsive purchases of "Easter bunnies" make this prohibitive, as young rabbits are difficult to sex and keeping two bucks (male rabbits) together is ill-advised, as the bunnies may fight one another, particularly if they aren't neutered.
 Social as they are, rabbits can also be territorial.